tahoma2d/tahoma2d/doc/how_to_build_win.md

 - - https://svn.boost.org/trac/boost/attachment/ticket/9369/vc12_fix_has_member_function_callable_with.patch

 ### OpenCV
-- [ ] Instal OpenCV. (https://opencv.org/) (v4.4.1 and later)
+- [ ] Instal OpenCV. (https://opencv.org/) (v4.4.0 and later)
-- - OpenCV version 4.4.1 is currently what is distributed with Tahoma2D 1.1.
+- - OpenCV version 4.4.0 is the version distributed with Tahoma2D 1.1.

 ## Acquire the Source Code
 - You can use GitHub Desktop https://desktop.github.com/ or Git command line.